-Coalition Capacity Deputy Director
+Capacity Technical Assistance (CTA) Deputy Director

 Julie Colpitts currently serves as Deputy Director of the Coalition Capacity program.
-Julie enjoys collaborative work, building trauma informed, resiliency-based responses for families and communities impacted by violence.
+Julie enjoys collaborative work, building trauma-informed, resiliency-based responses for families and communities impacted by violence.
 Most recently she was the Executive Director of the Maine Coalition to End Domestic Violence, serving also on the Maine Domestic Abuse Homicide Review Panel.